-What is "done"?
+When is a task "done"?

 - You get to decide!

 - And it might be surprisingly hard.
 Did we mention piloting??

-- And once you've decided, you still have to decide when you've reached it.
+- And once you've decided, you still have to decide how you know you've reached it.

 - Options:

-- You decide:
+- Researcher decides:

 - Via automation

 - Via subjective human decision

 - Inter-rater reliability

 - Participant decides!